Sales

 Co-founder & CEO, Nimitai

 Nilansh spent 6 months analyzing 350+ real B2B sales calls before founding Nimitai.
 He previously built Digitalpatron.in, a CRO consultancy for SaaS companies.
-Nimitai is incubated at IIT Ropar Technology Business Incubator.
+Nimitai is incubated at IIT Ropar Technology Business Incubator and was named in India's Top 10 Innovations at Innopreneurs Season 12 by Lemon Ideas.

 Book a 20-minute demo